vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 Maybe actually just put the GIF here.
 {% endcomment %}

-Here are the features of our dashboard:

-* **It displays our three lists.**
-* **Each card has a dot that indicates its label color.**
-* **Each card in the first two lists has a button that moves the card to the next list.**
-* **Each card in the third list has a button that deletes the card.**
-* **There is a button that refreshes all the lists.**
-* **There is a button that opens a form for creating a new card.**

-Instead of going through everything step-by-step, we will just focus on the Trello-specific parts.
+We won't go through all the steps of creating this dashboard in great detail.
+Instead, we will just focus on the Trello-specific parts.

-## Table controls
+## Add styled list controls

-For our table controls, there are two important things to cover:
+For our styled list controls, there are two important things to cover:

 1. How to create the label color indicator.
 2. How to create the move and delete buttons.

-### Label color indicator
+### Add label color indicator

 To make our color indicator functional, we add conditional formatting to the ellipse control.

 ![image](/assets/2023-10-04/075.png)

 {% comment %}
-Change to checking color directly if possible.
+Change to checking color directly in future if possible.
 {% endcomment %}

-We add a rule that checks a card's label, and turns the indicator to the color associated with that label.
+We add a rule that checks a card's label, and changes the indicator to the color associated with that label.

 For example, we know that all our cards with the "Offline" label are colored green in Trello.
 So, we add a conditional formatting rule that says, "If the label is 'Offline' then turn the indicator green."

 ![image](/assets/2023-10-04/080.png)

-### Move and delete buttons
+### Add move and delete buttons

 We make our buttons functional by adding a tapped event.
 A tapped event is a script that executes when the button is tapped.